aws-samples/sample-well-architected-acceleration-with-generative-ai/README.md

 	* Initial selection of choices for each of the question based on the assessment.
 	* Notes populated with the generated assessment.

+## Optional / Configurable Features

+* [Amazon Bedrock Guardrails](https://aws.amazon.com/bedrock/guardrails/) - initial set of Amazon Bedrock Guardrail configurations for Responsible AI.
+	* Default - Enabled

+_* Note: The above list of features can be individually enabled and disabled by updating the 'optional_features' JSON object in 'app.py' file._

 ## Technical Architecture

  ![WAFR Accelerator System Architecture Diagram](sys-arch.png)<br/>